Basecamp Wilderness Camp: Our full report

 - Food quality

-Lunch usually includes a soup starter, followed by pasta, salad and a desert.
+Lunch usually includes a soup starter, followed by pasta, lasagne, or quiche and a salad, followed by dessert.

-Dinner is usually a three course plated meal which generally includes meat and a selection of vegetables, followed by a dessert.
+Dinner is usually a three-course plated meal which generally includes meat and a selection of vegetables, followed by a dessert.
+This is can be enjoyed in camp or out in the bush, beneath the stars.

 Dietary requirements are catered for with advanced notice. - Dining style